 - Premium Checking — Earns 0.05% APY. $19/month service fee but waived with qualifying $4,000 monthly direct deposits or by having an average daily collected balance of at least $4,000.
 No ATM fees at BBVA ATMs and participating non-BBVA ATMs.
 Up to two ATM rebates in the case that you are charged a fee.
 Includes free standard checks.

 - Online Checking — Great for people who do not live near a BBVA branch.
-No monthly fee.
+No monthly service charge.
 No ATM fees at BBVA ATMs and participating non-BBVA ATMs.
 Does not include ATM reimbursements when charged at other banks.

-- Free Checking — No monthly service fee.
+- Free Checking — No monthly service charge.
 No ATM fees at BBVA USA ATMs.

 BBVA is also a great choice for second-chance checking.